-- parents of a disabled child. - parents of a child with special educational needs - children and young people, up to age 25, who have a special educational need or disability.
+- parents or carers of a disabled young person. - parents or carers of a young person with special educational needs - young people, up to age 25, who have a special educational need or disability.

 Staff trained in the legal framework for SEN can provide information and support on educational matters relating to special educational needs and disabilities, including health and social care.